-It's just not Christmas without these light and airy confections on my dessert platter.
-The recipe is versatile because you can replace the cherry gelatin with any flavor that suits your taste.—Crystal Ralph-Haughn, Bartlesville, Oklahoma
+It's just not a party without these light and airy confections on my dessert platter.
+The recipe is versatile because you can replace the cherry gelatin with any flavor that suits your taste. —Crystal Ralph-Haughn, Bartlesville, Oklahoma

 - 3 cups sugar

 - 3/4 cup light corn syrup